 The downsides of wallpaper as a kitchen backsplash material are low durability and potential difficulty of cleaning stains and splatters off the backsplash.

-Durability of Wallpapered Kitchen Backsplash
+The durability of Wallpapered Kitchen Backsplash

 Even the strongest wallpaper self-adhesive may come loose after repeated exposure to humidity and heat, especially near the stovetop and oven.
-You can repair peeling wallpaper with a waterproof epoxy glue.
+You can repair peeling wallpaper with waterproof epoxy glue.
 Allow the glued portions to set for 12 hours before exposing them to heat or moisture again.

 Cleaning a Wallpapered Kitchen Backsplash

 Even some scrubbable wallpapers may not be able to withstand regular cleaning with harsh cleansers and spray cleaners.
 The wallpaper may peel or even fade in spots.
-If you have purchased extra yardage you may be able to replace strips as needed, or apply them right over the damaged strips.
+If you have purchased extra yardage you may be able to replace strips as needed or apply them right over the damaged strips.
 Prevent spots and stains from forming on your wallpapered backsplash by cooking food in pots with partial or full lid coverage at all times.
 Wipe down the backsplash behind the kitchen sink frequently to prevent adhesive peel-off.